aws-amplify/docs/docs/lib/datastore/fragments/js/examples.md

 import logo from "./logo.svg";
 import "./App.css";

-import Amplify from "@aws-amplify/core";
-import { DataStore, Predicates } from "@aws-amplify/datastore";
+import Amplify, { DataStore, Predicates } from "aws-amplify";
 import { Post, PostStatus } from "./models";

 //Use next two lines only if syncing with the cloud